 Im/mobility – and personal freedom thereof – has clearly been at the heart of this surge in China-watching, as the world (and the West in particular) has looked on with apprehension to see if such unprecedented challenges of complex systems and associated im/mobility have changed the game of government (of mobility) to such an extent that the long-presumed superiority – both administrative and representational – of liberal democratic systems is now in question, if not clearly upended.
-Presenting a clear and undeniable alternative to such dominant ‘governmobility’ systems (Baerenholdt 2013) – especially in its current late-neoliberal and socioeconomically polarizing form – the real significance of China regarding Covid is not so much as its site of origin but as an enduring challenge to a settled conceptual and institutional assemblage premised on highly valorized ‘free movement’ for the (entrepreneurial, elite) individual – the mobile subject at the heart of liberal ideals of freedom, and problematized as a universal, romanticized and valorized primitive within conceptions of mobility (Cresswell 2006; Kotef 2015).
+Presenting a clear and undeniable alternative to such dominant ‘governmobility’ systems (Baerenholdt 2013) – especially in its current late-neoliberal and socioeconomically polarizing form – the real significance of China regarding Covid is not so much as its site of origin but as an enduring challenge to a settled conceptual and institutional assemblage premised on highly valorized ‘free movement’ for the (entrepreneurial, elite) individual; the mobile subject at the heart of liberal ideals of freedom, and problematized as a universal, romanticized and valorized primitive within conceptions of mobility (Cresswell 2006; Kotef 2015).
 Witness the ongoing American political mobilizations ranging from Black Lives Matter protests to Trump ‘Make America Great Again’ rallies, from peaceful marches to violent marches in defence of American ‘liberties’, and the explicit connections made between Covid-19 suppression and the ‘right to movement’.

 ‘China’ has thus stalked, always there in the shadows, and so primed the quickly – and ever-increasingly – politicized debate in the West about central government lockdown and systems of ‘track & trace’, which has considerably complicated the response in these countries to the pandemic.
 This debate quickly adopted the language of ‘liberty’ with freedom of personal movement, unfettered and unmonitored by the state, widely experienced as a line in the sand that was previously unthinkable but is now under threat… ‘as in China’.
-As alluded above, then, here we are seeing curious political coalitions and odd bed-fellows brought together by the reopening of questions about what ‘liberty’ even means; including, in the UK, a newspaper that is the former home and faithful cheerleader of the incumbent Prime Minister leading the charge against his government’s response to the pandemic.
+As alluded to above, then, here we are seeing curious political coalitions and odd bed-fellows brought together by the reopening of questions about what ‘liberty’ even means; including, in the UK, a newspaper that is the former home and faithful cheerleader of the incumbent Prime Minister leading the charge against his government’s response to the pandemic.
 But unable and/or unwilling as societies to think seriously and anew about how a pandemic demands understandings of freedom (of movement) different to those of the mythical unrestricted individual – a predicament notably marked in societies at the core of the neoliberal world order such as the US and UK, where Covid deaths have been high and government responses notably incompetent, or worse, venal (Monbiot 2020) – the result is paradoxical.
 In the West we see continuing Covid-related disruption and governmental incompetence regarding im/mobility, while China is all but back to normal, and hence with significant individual freedom of movement restored.